Floquet engineering of many-body states by the ponderomotive potential: Introduction

-The Ponderomotive force~\cite{Aliev:1992aa, Rahav.2003_AMO, Sun.2018,Wolff.2019_P_force_graphene, Rikhter2023_photocurrent} usually refers to the static second order force $F_{\text{P}}=- \nabla [e E(r)]^2/(4m \omega^2)$ that a particle with charge $e$ and mass $m$ experiences in an oscillating electric field $\vec{E}(r)\cos(\omega t)$.
-It is also the underlying physics of the Kapitza pendulum~\cite{Kapitza.1951}, and the optical lattices~\cite{ Grimm:2000_optical_trap, Dutta.2000_AMO_P_force} and tweezers~\cite{Moffitt.2008} that trap atoms and other objects.
-In this letter, we generalize the Ponderomotive potential to that for collective degrees of freedom in periodically driven many-body systems, which offers a convenient tool to engineer their NESS.
+The ponderomotive force~\cite{Aliev:1992aa, Sun.2018,Wolff.2019_P_force_graphene, Rikhter.2024} refers to the static second order force $F_{\text{P}}=- \nabla [e E(r)]^2/(4m \omega^2)$ that a particle with charge $e$ and mass $m$ feels in an inhomogeneous electric field $\vec{E}(r)\cos(\omega t)$ oscillating at frequency $\omega$.
+It originates from the particle's fast out-of-phase oscillation following the electrical force: when the fast force points to the direction of decreasing field, the particle locates closer to the strong field region, and vice versa, leading to a nonzero time average of the net force.
+One may define a ponderomotive potential by $F_{\text{P}}=-\nabla V_{\text{P}}(r)$ in the real space coordinate $r$, as shown in \fig{fig:P_potential}.
+This notion is also the underlying physics for the Kapitza pendulum~\cite{Kapitza.1951}, and the optical lattices~\cite{ Grimm:2000_optical_trap} and tweezers~\cite{Moffitt.2008} that trap atoms and other objects.
+In this paper, we generalize the ponderomotive potential from $V_{\text{P}}(r)$ to $V_{\text{P}}(\phi)$ where $\phi$ means the generic degrees of freedom in periodically driven many-body systems, and show that it offers a convenient tool to engineer their NESS, as illustrated in \fig{fig:P_potential}. \\